 Signs of an Unruptured Aneurysm

-You may have early signs of an unruptured aneurysm if it’s large and presses against a nerve or brain tissue.
+You may have early signs of an unruptured brain aneurysm if it’s large and presses against a nerve or brain tissue.
 These early signs include:

 - Blurred or double vision